fiskaltrust/rollout-doc/buy-resell/shop.md

 :::info prerequisites

-As a PosDealer, you should know how to [surrogate] (../getting%20started/operator%20onboarding/surrogating), signed a  [Framework Agreement](framework-agreement), have a volume discount and a credit limit.
+As a PosDealer, you should know how to [surrogate](../getting-started/operator-onboarding/surrogating), have signed a  [Framework Agreement](framework-agreement), have a volume discount and a credit limit.
 As a PosOperator, you should clarify with your PosDealer wether to buy the products directly or via your PosDealer.

 :::